mateussouzaweb/nicedeck/README.md

 - Sony Playstation 3 - [RPCS3](https://rpcs3.net)
 - Sony Playstation Portable - [PPSSPP](https://www.ppsspp.org)

-Please not that NiceDeck will not offer support for all emulation softwares out there - we focus only on game consoles from the 2000s.
+Please not that NiceDeck will not offer support for all emulation softwares out there - we focus only on emulators for single consoles.
 If you want to emulate older consoles, please consider [RetroArch](https://www.retroarch.com) or something else.

 ## Using NiceDeck Outside Steam Deck